MSc Economics / Overview

-- Would you like to study within a large department containing experts in all areas within Economics?
+- You would like to study within a large department containing experts in all areas within Economics

-- Do you want a rigorous, comprehensive and balanced training in modern Economics?
+- You want a rigorous, comprehensive and balanced training in modern Economics

-- Are you interested in research-led teaching of forefront theories and findings in Economics?
+- You are interested in research-led teaching of forefront theories and findings in Economics

 For entry in the academic year beginning September 2017, the tuition fees are as follows: